sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>device-mapper-multipath-libs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : The device-mapper-multipath modules and shared library
+Short desc    : The device-mapper-multipath modules and shared library
 URL          : http://christophe.varoqui.free.fr/
-Лицензия     : GPLv2 and LGPLv2+
+License      : GPLv2 and LGPLv2+
-Описание     : The device-mapper-multipath-libs provides the path checker
+Descript     : The device-mapper-multipath-libs provides the path checker
              : and prioritizer modules.
 It also contains the libmpathpersist and
              : libmpathcmd shared libraries, as well as multipath's internal library,
              : libmultipath.